pollev/Kringlecon-2-Turtle-Doves/index.md

 ```
 CommandLine:/.+cookie_recipe.exe/
 ```
-Now find the execution of the .exe and search for events in a scope of 1 minute around that event We then also quickly find the network connection
+Now find the execution of the .exe and search for events in a scope of 1 minute around that event.
+We then also quickly find the network connection.

 Alternatively, we can look for
 ```
 ProcessImage:/.+cookie_recipe.exe/